Franz Schubert Complete Songs

 One of the revelations in this set, for me, is the many songs for several singers, including those with chorus.
 These songs are a little-known and rarely recorded facet of Schubert’s work, and this set allows listeners to discover just how many such songs there are, and the general tone of joviality they express.

 Purchasers of the original CDs in this series will be familiar with the copious notes by Graham Johnson that accompanies these discs; unfortunately, these notes are not included in the set.
-For in-depth information about the songs, Graham Johnson has expanded these liner notes to the original releases into a 3-volume, 3,000 page set which is being published in the summer of 2014.
+For in-depth information about the songs, Graham Johnson has expanded these liner notes to the original releases into a 3-volume, 3,000 page set, which is finally due for publication very soon.

 All in all, this set is essential for any serious fan of Schubert’s lieder, or lieder in general.
 It’s also a relative bargain; congratulations are in order to Hyperion for having released the set at such an affordable price.
 While other recordings of Schubert’s lieder will be made, this set will clearly remain the benchmark for his music; with the exception, of course, of the Dietrich Fischer-Dieskau recordings.
 If you like this music, you should own this set.